 An important aspect of diabetes management is educating patients on disease progression and healthy lifestyle choices \citep{nazar2016effectiveness}.
 As such, we assume that a patient's perception of the adverse factors of enrollment may decrease with the number of management visits received since enrolling in the intervention \citep{fisher2014impact}.
-To model this, we introduce the state $\theta_{i,t}$ to represent the patient's perceived importance of adverse factors and assume that $\theta_{i,t}$ evolves according to the following linear dynamic equation:
+To model this, we introduce the state $\theta_{i,t} \in \Theta$, where $\Theta\subset \mathbb{R}_+$ is a closed interval, to represent the patient's perceived importance of adverse factors and assume that $\theta_{i,t}$ evolves according to the following linear dynamic equation:

-where $\theta_{i,0}$ denotes the steady-state level of perceived importance of adverse factors for patient $i$, $\lambda_i$ denotes the decrease in the perceived importance of adverse factors that occurs each time a management visit is received as shown in Figure~\ref{fig:adv_factors2}, and $\rho \in (0,1)$ is a discount factor on the previous period's perception.
+where $\theta_{i,0} \in \Theta$ denotes the steady-state level of perceived importance of adverse factors for patient $i$, $\lambda_i \in \Theta$ denotes the decrease in the perceived importance of adverse factors that occurs each time a management visit is received as shown in Figure~\ref{fig:adv_factors2}, and $\rho \in (0,1)$ is a discount factor on the previous period's perception.
 Even though the actual adverse factors of enrollment, $s_{i,t}$, may increase when a management visit is received, we assume that the patient's understanding of the importance of treatment and the reassurance provided by the CHWs will decrease the relevance of this factor each time a management visit is received.
 In the following section, the actual disutility of enrollment experienced by a patient is implemented through the product of $\theta_{t}$ (their current perceived importance of adverse factors) and $s_{t+1}$ (adverse factors of enrollment in the following period).